root-gg/plik/README.md

  - File databackend :

 Store uploaded files in a local or mounted file system directory.
+By default, the directory structure is a bit obscure as it relies on database fileIDs for directory and file names.
+There is now a `HumanReadableDirectoryStructure` configuration parameter that makes Plik rely on uploadID and actual file name.

  - Openstack Swift databackend : http://docs.openstack.org/developer/swift/